The 2024 MotoGP schedule has been announced and it features the return of old tracks and a debut for others

 Next year will also be the 75th anniversary of motorcycle Grand Prix racing.

-Mugello, Sachsenring, Silverstone, Circuit de Barcelona and Le Mans are among the world’s most iconic tracks, and these real fan favourites are already preparing for 2024.
+Mugello, Sachsenring, Silverstone, Circuit de Barcelona and Le Mans are among the world’s most iconic tracks, and these real fan favourites all return for 2024.